 LPN – 24

-I am applying to another state for RN/LPN licensure.
+I am applying for RN/LPN licensure in another state.
 They require verification of my DE license.
 What do I need to do?

 Answer: If you are an RN or LPN, ask your state for the NurSys form or go to NCSBN License Verification to complete the process online.
 Delaware does not issue written verifications for RNs and LPNs.
-If you are an Advanced Practice Registerd Nurse, see License Verification.
+If you are an Advanced Practice Registered Nurse, see the Nursing License Verification section under License Verification.

 I am a new graduate who has submitted my application to both Delaware and the testing company.
 When will I receive my approval to test (ATT)?